After a loved one dies and the burial arrangements have been made, attention turns to settling the estate.

 Lack Of Communication…

-Life insurance and other assets can be separated from their owners due to change of address or failure to inform family members of their existence.
+Life insurance and other assets can be separated from their owners due to a change of address or failure to inform family members of their existence.
 Companies make different levels of effort to find customers when these assets are due to be claimed or paid.

 The Unclaimed Assets Register